 I love fresh basil and often use it in a sandwich or burger instead of leafy greens.
 When on road trips my husband and I often buy fresh basil, a baguette, some hummus and cherry tomatoes.
 Then we combine them into a quick snack which is simple but delicious.

 It always makes me happy when I’m doing something with basil in my kitchen since the divine smell of basil stays on my fingers for some time.
 Do you feel similar about this herb?

 This pesto pasta is very quick and easy to make.
 The toppings are simple: cherry tomatoes, roasted pine nuts, fresh basil and cashew parmesan.
 I really recommend using fusilli as the pasta in this dish because they coat evenly with a heavier sauce like this vegan pesto.

 - a little less than 3/4 batch of my vegan pesto recipe

 - 200 g fusilli pasta (gluten free if needed)

 - 2 1/2 tsp nutritional yeast (I used fortified with B12)

 - Roast the pine nuts at 180 °C for 5 min.

-- Grind all ingredients for the cashew parmesan in a food processor.
+- Grind all ingredients for the cashew parmesan in a blender.
 Set aside in a small bowl.

-- Without cleaning the food processor put in all the ingredients for the
+- Without cleaning the blender put in all the ingredients for the

 pesto and make the sauce.
 Set aside.